MicrosoftDocs/windows-dev-docs/windows-apps-src/get-started/enable-your-device-for-development.md

 ### Device Discovery

-When you enable device discovery, you are allowing your device to be visible to other devices on the network through mDNS.
-This feature also allows you to get the SSH PIN for pairing to this device by pressing the "Pair" button exposed once device discovery is enabled.
+When you enable **Device discovery**, you are allowing your device to be visible to other devices on the network through mDNS.
+This feature also allows you to get the SSH PIN for pairing to this device by pressing the **Pair** button exposed once device discovery is enabled.
 This PIN prompt must be displayed on the screen in order to complete your first Visual Studio deployment targeting the device.

 ![Pin pairing](images/devmode-pc-pinpair.PNG)

 You should enable device discovery only if you intend to make the device a deployment target.
 For example, if you use Device Portal to deploy an app to a phone for testing, you need to enable device discovery on the phone, but not on your development PC.

 ### Optimizations for Windows Explorer, Remote Desktop, and PowerShell (Desktop only)

  On the desktop device family, the **For developers** settings page has shortcuts to settings that you can use to optimize your PC for development tasks.
 For each setting, you can select the checkbox and click **Apply**, or click the **Show settings** link to open the settings page for that option.

 ## Notes
-In early versions of Windows 10 Mobile, a Crash Dumps option was present in the Developer Settings menu.
+In early versions of Windows 10 Mobile, a **Crash Dumps** option was present in the **Developer Settings** menu.
 This has been moved to [Device Portal](../debug-test-perf/device-portal.md) so that it can be used remotely rather than just over USB.

-There are several tools you can use to deploy an app from a Windows 10 PC to a Windows 10 device.
+There are several tools you can use to deploy an app from a Windtows 10 PC to a Windows 10 device.
 Both devices must be connected to the same subnet of the network by a wired or wireless connection, or they must be connected by USB.
 Both of the ways listed install only the app package (.appx/.appxbundle); they do not install certificates.

 -   Use the Windows 10 Application Deployment (WinAppDeployCmd) tool.
 Learn more about [the WinAppDeployCmd tool](https://docs.microsoft.com/previous-versions/windows/apps/mt203806(v=vs.140)).
 -   You can use [Device Portal](../debug-test-perf/device-portal.md) to deploy from your browser to a mobile device running Windows 10, Version 1511 or later.
-Use the **[Apps](../debug-test-perf/device-portal.md#apps-manager)** page in Device Portal to upload an app package (.appx) and install it on the device.
+Use the **[Apps]1(../debug-test-perf/device-portal.md#apps-manager)** page in Device Portal to upload an app package (.appx) and install it on the device.

-## Failure to install Developer Mode package
+## Failure to install **Developer Mode** package
-Sometimes, due to network or administrative issues, Developer Mode won't install correctly.
-The Developer Mode package is required for **remote** deployment to this PC -- using Device Portal from a browser or Device Discovery to enable SSH -- but not for local development.
+Sometimes, due to network or administrative issues, **Developer Mode** won't install correctly.
+The **Developer Mode** package is required for **remote** deployment to this PC -- using Device Portal from a browser or **Device Discovery** to enable SSH -- but not for local development.
 Even if you encounter these issues, you can still deploy your app locally using Visual Studio, or from this device to another device.

 See the [Known Issues](https://social.msdn.microsoft.com/Forums/en-US/home?forum=Win10SDKToolsIssues&sort=relevancedesc&brandIgnore=True&searchTerm=%22device+portal%22) forum to find workarounds to these issues and more.